Henry Young (tennis): Recognition

 Young has been profiled by international media for his longevity and dedication to tennis.
 He plays tennis three to four times a week and continues to travel for competitions in his second century of life.

+He is recognised by the Guinness World Records as the oldest competitive tennis player.

+A documentary about his story titled Forever Young was released on 8 February 2026.

 Personal life

 Young resides in Adelaide, South Australia.
-He was married to a woman called Madge for 72 years.
+He was married to a woman named Madge for 72 years.